Introduction

 Asset hierarchy wind turbine

 1. Determine the level of detail needed for each system, process, and component in the hierarchy.
-This helps to determine the level of accuracy and complexity required for each asset model.
+This helps to determine the level of accuracy and complexity required for each asset definition.
 For a wind turbine this includes, for example, the tower’s height, the length of the blade and so on.

 4. Afterwards, add the necessary asset instances.
 This process starts from the outer most level (for example, the wind turbine) and ends at the deepest level (for example, the blades).